sandewt/plg_user_lastvisit/README.md

 This plugin shows a message with the last visit date after a login in the frontend.

-A login in the backend has no influence.

 # Configuration / Features